petersieg/xlinux/README.md

 # xlinux
 xlinux distribution from 1996 as published in Chip 11/1996.
-This is an old, historical distribution with kernal 1.2.13 and X11R5, that rund on top os a dos file system.
+This is an old, historical distribution with kernal 1.2.13 and X11R5, that runs on top of a dos file system.
-Just unrar it into \linux directory.
+Just unrar it into root dir of hdd (will expand into \linux directory).

 Links:
 https://www.dim13.org/xlinux